UNICEF works closely with the Government, local governments and civil society to improve the situation of children in Kazakhstan

 Examples of such cooperation are joint initiatives implemented over several years in the East Kazakhstan, Kyzylorda and Mangystau regions.

-- UNICEF in Kazakhstan provides technical support to the Ministry of Health and Social Development of Kazakhstan to implement the universal progressive patronage model in Kyzylorda
+- UNICEF in Kazakhstan provides technical support to the Ministry of Healthcare of the Republic of Kazakhstan to implement the universal progressive patronage model in Kyzylorda

 - For UNICEF, engaging with vulnerable adolescents and young people is especially important.
 UNICEF sees as its goal the creation of such YRCs in Kazakhstan that will be open to new forms of cooperation and support the socialization of the neediest young people.

 - The Ombudsman for Human Rights jointly with UNICEF implemented a pilot program on the prevention of violence against children in educational and boarding institutions in East Kazakhstan Region.
 The goal was to create a positive school and educational environment for children.
 The program has developed and established a mechanism for registering and prompt responding to reports of violence against children.

 - UNICEF signed a Memorandum of Cooperation to provide support to the Emergency Committee of the Ministry Internal Affairs and Ministry of Education and Science of Kazakhstan in the implementation of the Program “Support for Disaster Risk Reduction to Organizations and Vulnerable Communities in the Republic of Kazakhstan“.
 As a result, 3,600 teachers and 70,000 students in resource and pilot schools and pre-school organizations in Almaty, South Kazakhstan, East Kazakhstan, Kyzylorda, Mangystau regions and Almaty and Astana cities improved their knowledge and skills in safe behaviour before, during and after disasters.